 The cut of a stone is essential to overall diamond quality, as it determines each diamond’s performance.
 A well-cut diamond is a work of art, creating magnificent diamond jewelry pieces, as evidenced by its dazzling light reflection.
 The cut is responsible for influencing diamond quality through its brightness, fire, and scintillation.

 Poor diamond cut may result in a lifeless, dull stone, regardless of the diamond’s clarity and color grading.
 Diamond quality is maximized if the cut quality allows proper reflection and refraction of light.

 Anatomy of a Diamond

 Before we dive deeper, it may be helpful to get to know the anatomy of a diamond.
-Learning all the intimate details of a stone may help you appreciate your diamond jewelry pieces, as well as help you knowledgeably select future pieces for your diamond jewelry collection.
-Let's take a look at the diamond's various parts and terminology to help you understand the essential role cut plays.
+Learning all the intimate details of a stone may help you appreciate your diamond jewelry pieces, as well as help you knowledgeably select new diamond pieces for your jewelry collection.
+Let’s take a look at the diamond’s various parts and terminology to help you understand the essential role cut plays.

 5 Parts of a Diamond